 (*) BEST TUNNEL

-When establishing connection with each other, Agents will try all discovered local and public IP addresses with each of the protocols - TCP, uTP and uTP2.
+When establishing connection with each other, Agents will try all discovered local and public IP addresses with each of the protocols - TCP, uTP and uTP2 and ZGT (uTP3).
 Best tunnel is the protocol/address pair that Agents select to actually transfer files between each other.
 There's certain priority for a protocol selection:

 TCP - for LAN addresses

 uTP - for WAN addresses

 ZGT (uTP3) - if "WAN Optimization" and 'WAN Optimization in LAN" are enabled for both Agents and is available in their license.